Audit Committee Purposes:

 - Review all FCA examination reports of AgriBank and evaluate management’s response to the reports;

-- Review with the Chief Administrative Officer and General Counsel, the program for monitoring compliance with the Standards of Conduct Regulations and review at least annually with management and the independent and internal auditors, compliance with AgriBank’s Code of Ethics for officers and senior financial professionals;
+- Review with the Chief Administrative Officer and General Counsel, the program for monitoring compliance with the Standards of Conduct Regulations and review at least annually with management and the external and internal auditors, compliance with AgriBank’s Code of Ethics for officers and senior financial professionals;

 - Annually review the Audit Committee Charter and recommend to the Board any appropriate amendments to the Charter;